Jiho-YesNLP/cs7267-machine-learning-sp25/README.md

 ### Project Presentations:

+All the links are shared with people in Kennesaw State University.
+If you have trouble accessing the links, please contact the course instructor.

 | TeamID      | title                                                                           | members                                                           | artifacts                                                                                                  |
 |-------------|---------------------------------------------------------------------------------|-------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|
 | Apple       | Data Magicians - Machine Learning Concept Map                                   | Ashley Archibald, Juston Bryant, Daylin Hart                      | <a href="https://tinyurl.com/2casnwxm">(narrated) slides</a>                                               |